Pakistan women’s tours in 2022

 Both Aneeqa and I have traveled all over Pakistan independently and otherwise; you won’t find many women working in Pakistan’s travelsphere with more experience than us.
 To quote one of our tour guests: we’re “badass motherfuckers”.

 Though rich, our experiences have proven Pakistan isn’t an easy place to travel as a woman.
 Nevertheless, we love the country, and want more women to travel Pakistan.
-This women’s tour of Pakistan is meant to help more female travelers come and experience a positive side of the country, and normalize the idea of women traveling without men there (it’s still unusual!).
+This Pakistan women’s tour is meant to help more female travelers come and experience a positive side of the country, and normalize the idea of women traveling without men there (it’s still unusual!).

-We also designed our Pakistan tour with responsible tourism in mind.
+We also designed our Pakistan women’s tour with responsible tourism in mind.
 On this tour, we will…

 - Stay in local homestays and guesthouses instead of international chains.